Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 If any issues are found either through team feedback or while reviewing the exported sample data, take time to update the tool as well as your documentation as needed before starting data collection.

 Last, this is also the time to update your data dictionary.
 As you review your exported file, update your data dictionary to reflect any unexpected variables that are included (e.g., metadata), any unexpected formatting, as well as any newly discovered recoding or calculations that will be required during the data cleaning process.
 As an example, if upon downloading your sample data you learn that a "select all" question differently than you expected, now is the time to add this information, along with any necessary future transformations, to your data dictionary.
+This is also a great time to update your data cleaning plan with any new transformations that will be required.

 #### Paper data collection {#collect-paper}